DataDx/MeasuresCatalog/README.md

 #### Patient Visits
 #### Patients per Day
 #### Practice Expense RVU
+Accounts for the labor and expenses of the practice itself, like the office, staff, materials, and equipment.
+Generally, medical services that happen in a hospital have a lower practice expense RVU than those that happen in offices or clinics, because hospitals will incur some expenses themselves
 #### Professional Collections
 #### Professional Collections per Total RVU
 #### Professional Collections per Work RVU